openvinotoolkit/openvino/docs/dev/ci/github_actions/security.md

 # Security best practices for GitHub Actions Workflows

-There are a few simple steps that we should follow to increase ensure our workflows are not vulnerable to common attacks:
+There are a few simple steps that we should follow to ensure our workflows are not vulnerable to common attacks:

 - Use the “permissions” key to make sure the GITHUB_TOKEN is configured with the least privileges for each job.
 Check [GitHub documentation](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/controlling-permissions-for-github_token) on this also.